bootbayes

 randomly generated from a symmetric Dirichlet distribution.
 The resulting

-bootstrap (or posterior [1,2]) distribution(s) is/are summarised with the
+bootstrap (or posterior [1,2]) distribution(s) is/are summarised for each

 - original: the mean(s) of the data column(s) of Y